rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/persistenceInCookieStorage.md

 ```

 :::note ZI Stamping
-ZI is always stamped in cookie storage irrespective of this flag's value.
+ZI is always stamped in cookie storage irrespective of this option's value.
 In case, cookie storage is not available, then ZI is stamped in local storage.
 :::

-Try out this <a href="/examples/persistenceInCookieStorage_Ex.html" target="_blank">example</a>.
+Try out this <a href="https://github.com/rishabh-zeo/zeotap-web-sdk-docs/tree/master/my-docs/static/examples/configurations/persistenceInCookieStorage" target="_blank">example</a>.